Birmingham Bears (Australian rules football): 2012 season

-Season 2013
+2013 season

 The 2013 season saw a change in leadership at the Bears with Adam Coxsell and Sean Walton taking over the reins.
-The Bears under the new leadership had a successful pre-season winning both the Leeds Lightning cup and the Nathan Blakely Movember Cup in Manchester.
+The Bears under the new leadership had a successful pre-season winning both the Leeds Lightning Cup and the Nathan Blakely Movember Cup in Manchester.
 The Bears had a strong season making the finals where the narrowly lost to an Australian heavy Leeds Minotaurs in the semi-finals.
 The highlight of the season came in the Brit cup where the Bears where an integral part of the West Midlands representative side that lifted the Brit cup finally after 3 years of losing out in the final.